mvantellingen/python-zeep/docs/index.rst

     pip install zeep[xmlsec]

-For the asyncio support in Python 3.5+ the aiohttp module is required, this can be installed with the ``async`` extras::
+For the asyncio support in Python 3.6+ the httpx module is required, this can be installed with the ``async`` extras::

     pip install zeep[async]